nicolemne/gameratings-api/README.md

 ### Bug fix 4

-While running tests for the PostListView, I encountered a runtime warning: DateTimeField Platform.release_date received a naive datetime while time zone support is active.
-I learned that this warning occurs because the datetime.now() function returns a naive datetime object, which does not include any timezone information.
+While running tests for the PostListView, I encountered a runtime warning: DateTimeField Platform.release_date received a naive datetime while time zone support was active.
+I learned that this warning occurs because of the datetime.now() function returns a naive datetime object, which does not include any timezone information.
 Django expects datetime objects to be timezone-aware to handle time-related data correctly.

 [Bug 4: RuntimeWarning: DateTimeField](/assets/readme/runtimewarning.png)